-The Department of English and Foreign Languages offers two Bachelor of Arts degrees: Cultural Studies and English.
-At this time, the regional concentration available for Cultural Studies is Middle Eastern literature and culture and Spanish/Latin American literature and culture.
-In English, students may pursue a program in British and American Literature with opportunity to take, in consultation with their advisors, 24 hours of elective courses within or outside the department.
-Alternatively, they may complete the requirements for certification in teaching English Language Arts at the secondary (6-12) level.
-The department is also responsible for providing General Education courses for the university in composition, literature, and speech.
+The Department of English and Foreign Languages offers two Bachelor of Arts degrees: English and Cultural Studies.
+In English, students may pursue a program in British and American Literature with the opportunity to take, in consultation with their advisors, 24 hours of elective courses within or outside the department.
+Alternatively, they may complete the requirements for certification in teaching English Language Arts at the middle/secondary (6-12) school level.
+In Cultural Studies, students may pursue a concentration in Africana or Spanish/Latin American Studies.
+The department is also responsible for providing General Education courses for the university in composition, literature, speech, and foreign languages.